-It was 1975 and the year my Mom got a hockey puck for Mother’s Day.
-If only the internet existed back then, Mom could have had a cupcake flower pot filled with pudding and oreo cookies for Mother’s Day instead.
+It was 1975 and the year my Mom got a hockey puck for Mother's Day.
+If only the internet existed back then, Mom could have had This Cupcake flower pot filled with pudding and oreo cookies for Mother's Day instead.

 Fortunately for you, the internet exists and YOU can have this!
 If you are looking for easy Mother’s Day gift ideas DIY that kids will have a blast making, slip this under Dad's pillow.
 Believe me, simply hinting is too subtle.
 However, if you are a Dad reading this, you’ll want to print this out and make these for Mom with your kids.
 Trust me, these Cupcake flower pots are the perfect easy Mother’s Day gifts that older kids can do on their own and little kids can do with Dad's help.

 Although I thought Mom gave a stellar performance, feigning her excitement and appreciation for the hockey puck that year, I thought it was a little over the top, especially considering it was a used hockey puck.

 Little did I know, her reaction was indeed genuine, and sincere.
 And that when you become a mother, things change.
 And some things are just not as important as they once were; like gifts.

 Meaningful Mother's Day Gifts

 It's hard to explain this to someone who doesn't have kids.
 It's hard to explain a lot of things about having kids to someone who doesn't have them.
 Like how getting a used hockey puck was probably one of the most meaningful gifts mom ever received.
 And I had zero understanding of that myself, until I became a mother too.